 Premises liability claims are not easy to prove and you will need an experienced slip and fall attorney working with you.
 Many of these cases come down to an argument of comparative fault.
 The attorneys for the property owner will argue that, while the hazard may have existed, a reasonable person should have seen it and avoided it.
 In other words, there is shared responsibility for the injury.
 Without a lawyer on your side, you will likely not stand a chance in front of a jury.
 If there is evidence of notice or even constructive notice, a lawyer may be able to make a strong argument on your behalf.
 Even when it is determined that fault is shared, a lawyer will fight to get your fair share from the property owner.

-If you were injured in a supermarket, restaurant, or discount store, call our premises liability attorneys as soon as possible.
+If you were injured in a supermarket, restaurant, or discount store, contact our premises liability attorneys as soon as possible.